Your Local Party Needs---

 What are PCPs?

 They are usually elected in even-numbered election years at their precinct caucuses.
 They may also be appointed by the chair of the Montezuma Dems.
 The term of office is two years or until the next election.
+Their names are submitted to the Secretary of State as party officers.

 Who's my PCP?